 Your designated neighbourhood Government school (referred to as your local school) is generally the government school closest to your child’s permanent residential address.
 Your child has a right to enrol at their local school.
 This means, if your child lives within the school zone, they must be offered a place when seeking enrolment.
 To find your local school and other government schools in your area:

 We encourage all families to come on a tour, however, we also understand that this may not be possible.
-If that is the case, please email a completed Student Enrolment Form, together with scanned or clear photographs of required documentation
+If that is the case, please email us to express interest and request an Enrolment Form.

 Transition Sessions allow students to become familiar with some of the routines of school and meet our wonderful teachers.
 Children will participate in a variety of activities and they might even meet a new friend.

-During the Transition period, we also offer a number of Information Sessions for parents to learn more about the school, curriculum, daily routines, and how you can help at home.
-At the final session, the children will be introduced to their class teacher and the children who will be in their 2023 class.
+During the Transition period, we also offer a number of Information Sessions for families to learn more about the school, curriculum, daily routines, and how you can help at home.
+At the final session, the children will be introduced to their Prep class teacher and the children who will be in their class.

 What is a designated neighbourhood school (referred to as your local school)?